-I see my work as a linear system of tediously designated and highly self controlled, often non-linear situations in progression, through which I am passing, aiming to leave a permanent trace and bring my own standards.
-In my artistic practice I generally use three main types of bodies: Social body, Military body and Political body as well as their numerous branches.
+I see my work as a linear system of tediously designated and highly self-controlled, often non-linear situations in progression, through which I am passing, aiming to leave a permanent trace and bring my own standards.
+In my artistic practice, I generally use three main types of bodies: Social body, Military body, and Political body as well as their numerous branches.
 I frequently use the historical references, inhabiting and turning them into expressive contemporary imageries (reminders), respecting visual and symbolical style characteristic for my general opus.
 Lately, I am particularly devoted to producing and staging my own durational Oratorios as well as obsessed with ”power of de-subjectification”, social choreography and power of authority, experimenting with socio-political structures, social samples, groups and masses, levels of social obedience, mass controls, demagogy etc. I don’t see my performances only as an experience between the audience and myself but also as the pictures, meticulously crafted and engraved in a collective memory.
-I am also interested in possibilities of vocal manipulations, researching a wide range of voices, vocal projections and hypnotic mantras.
+I am also interested in the possibilities of vocal manipulations, researching a wide range of voices, vocal projections, and hypnotic mantras.

 Time, Body, Viewer ( in PDF )